We have information you must know before you buy the Durango.

 Hemi, by the way, refers to the overhead-valve, hemispherical combustion chamber design, and harkens back to the late '60s when the 426-cubic-inch (7.0-liter) Dodge Hemi Ramcharger ruled.
 Chrysler modernized the design last year after it had been gone (but not forgotten) for decades.

-Still, it didn't feel to the seat of our pants like 335 horsepower.
+Still, it didn't feel like 335 horsepower to the seat of our pants.
 The 5.7-liter felt a little more powerful than the 4.7-liter, but it wasn't a night-and-day difference.
-The double-overhead-cam 305-horsepower Nissan Armada we recently drove felt like it had more oomph than the 5.7-liter Durango.
-We'd like to see a drag race.
+The double overhead-cam, 5.6-liter, 305-horsepower Nissan Armada feels like it has more oomph than the 5.7-liter Durango, which feels solid, but heavy.

-We were most impressed by the five-speed automatic transmission, which comes standard with both V8s.
-The shifts were incredibly smooth, totally undetectable between third and fourth gears up or down.
-It has a Tow mode, which holds the gears longer and will even downshift under deceleration, as might be needed with a trailer.
+We were most impressed by the five-speed automatic transmission that comes with both V8s.
+The shifts were incredibly smooth.
+Shifting up or down between third and fourth gears is undetectable.
+The transmission features a Tow/Haul mode, which holds the gears longer and will even downshift under deceleration, as might be needed with a trailer.
 It's cool when you come toward a turn at high speed and back off, and your automatic transmission drops a downshift for you.

-For years, Chrysler has been using its racing program to attract young engineers to the company, and now they're older and applying their skills to the Durango.
-The all-new 2004 Dodge Durango is smooth and powerful with either of the two V8 engines.
-It rides and handles especially well, and has excellent engineering touches and details.
-The base price is thousands of dollars less than most similar-sized SUVs.
+Dodge Durango is smooth and powerful with either of the two V8 engines.
+It rides well and handles especially well, and has excellent engineering touches and details.
+Its pricing represents a good value.
 If you're in the market for a large SUV and like the looks, you should check it out.

 Build and price your dream Dodge Durango in just a few easy steps.